MJoergen/HyperRAM/index.md

 a detailed documentation of how to get started including a reference implementation / example design for the [MEGA65](https://www.mega65.org).

+If you just need a quick overview of the interface to check, if this design is for you, then scroll down to the "Interface" section.

+Otherwise, here is the best way to get started with the HyperRAM controller:

+1. Make sure that

 ### Interface

-Here is a sneak preview in VHDL of how the HyperRAM controller's interface looks like.
-Scroll down for a quick explanation of the signals and read more
+Here is a sneak preview in VHDL of how the HyperRAM controller's interface looks like including a quick explanation of the Avalon Memory Map interface.

 ```vhdl
 entity hyperram is